David Webb (Owner, writer & host of All-About-Psychology.Com)

 A key aspect of referencing in psychology that students tend to overlook is the fact that references allow the reader to identify, access and use the material themselves.

-Without doubt the most common referencing in psychology format mistakes relate to the increasing popular practice of obtaining source material via electronic means e.g. the Internet.
+Without doubt the most common referencing format mistake relates to obtaining source material via electronic means e.g. the Internet.

 Most Internet references will have been accessed via a specific web page, however, remember there are other Internet sources e.g. newsletters, online newspapers, e-books etc.

 APA style referencing guidelines suggest that an Internet source should provide a document title or description, a date (either the date of publication or update or the date of retrieval), an Internet address (URL) and Whenever possible, the author(s) of the source material as well.

 CLICK HERE For more information on APA guidelines for website references.

 Whenever you do an academic assignment make sure you write down the full reference of each source as you find it.
 Many psychology students, including myself in the past, fail to do this.